grAyDHD/G_ENGINE/Library/demos/17_m3Paint/Design.md

 SHAPES:
 [x] change background color
-[] when changing to circle, erase square and draw circle [] erase circle to background color and redraw on resize [] erase circle when changing to square
+[x] when changing to circle, erase square and draw circle [x] erase circle to background color and redraw on resize [x] erase circle when changing to square
-[] erase square to background color on redraw
+[x] erase square to background color on redraw
+[] have shape check on input L or R

 GRADIENTS:
 [] ensure proper number of bars representing scaling